 Beginning October 1st of each year, students may complete the FAFSA for the new award year that begins July 1st of the following calendar year.
 Example: Students may file the FAFSA for the 2021-2022 academic year beginning October 1, 2020.
-The final date to submit a FAFSA for the 2021-2022 academic year is June 30, 2022.
+The final date to submit a FAFSA for the 2022-2023 academic year is June 30, 2023.

 Students who are residents of the state of Illinois but are not eligible to complete the FAFSA (i.e., undocumented students) can complete the Alternative Application to determine eligibility for state funding only (i.e., MAP Grant, AIM HIGH).
 The Alternative Application is available at isac.org.
-Students may file the Alternative Application for the 2021-2022 academic year beginning October 1, 2020.
-The final date to submit the Alternative Application for the 2021-2022 academic year is June 30, 2022.
+Students may file the Alternative Application for the 2022-2023 academic year beginning October 1, 2021.
+The final date to submit the Alternative Application for the 2022-2023 academic for the 2022-2023 academic year beginning October 1, 2021.
+The final date to submit the Alternative Application for the 2022-2023 academic year beginning October 1, 2021.
+The final date to submit the Alternative Application for the 2022-2023 academic year is June 30, 2023.

 Once your application has been processed by the U.S. Department of Education or the Illinois Student Aid Commission, the Financial Aid Office reviews the information.
 Your Estimated Family Contribution (EFC), which is the ability of you and your family to contribute to your education, determines the amount of aid for which you are eligible.
 Your EFC is determined by the U.S. Department of Education from the information provided by you on your FAFSA.
 In addition to the EFC, an estimate of your educational costs according to your program of study, anticipated enrollment level and housing plans is reviewed.
 The difference between your educational costs and your EFC is your financial need.
 You will receive a financial aid award notice, which includes your financial aid award package and directions on how to accept or decline your awards.
-New and continuing students can access their financial aid award package by logging on to Cougar Connect and accessing CSU X-press.
-Prospective students may access CSU X-press directly.
-Instructions as to how to do so will be sent to prospective students upon receipt of their FAFSA information.
+New and continuing students can access their financial aid award package by logging on to CSU X-press.
+Prospective students will receive instructions for how to access their financial aid information upon receipt of their FAFSA information.
 Award packages will include financial aid programs for which you have eligibility.
 It is important that you go online to accept the financial aid awards that you wish to receive.

-FAFSA results are reviewed and financial aid award packages created in March for the academic year that begins in August.
+FAFSA results are reviewed, and financial aid award packages created in March for the academic year that begins in August.
 The review/award process continues throughout the academic year.
 If you have questions about your status, please contact the Office of Student Financial Aid at 773-995-2304 or via email at csu-finaid@csu.edu.
 If during the review process it is determined that additional information is required, you will be notified via your CSU email account, if you are a continuing student.
 If you are a new or prospective student and have not been assigned a CSU email account, you will be notified via the email address you used on your FAFSA.
-In the absence of any email account we will notify you via U.S. Mail.
+In the absence of any email account, we will notify you via U.S. Mail.